lucasprins/viscon-tickets/README.md

 1. Download or clone the repository.
 2. Run `npm install` in the console while in the `client` directory to install the dependencies.
-3. Change the name of the .env.example file to .env
+3. Change the name of the .env.example file to .env in the `client` directory.
-4. Add the appropriate environment variables to the .env file.
+4. Add the appropriate environment variables to the .env file in the `client` directory.
 5. If you are using a local database you should run 'dotnet ef database update' in the console while in the 'server' directory to generate the database structure in your PostgreSQL database.
 You also need to change the connection string in the appsettings.json in the server folder.